idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 However, we *don't actually want* an array of code points because that's a bit dumb -- even we can spot that.
 Code points are stored in an ``IDIO`` "pointer" and so consume 4 or 8 bytes *each* which is way more than most strings require.
-We store them in an ``IDIO`` pointer because they can then be handled like any other :lname:`Idio` type, not because it is efficient.
+We store code points in an ``IDIO`` pointer because they can then be handled like any other :lname:`Idio` type, not because it is efficient.

 Looking at most of the text that *I* type, I struggle to use all the ASCII characters, let alone any of the exotic delights from cultures